 [Our national bird and Old Glory.]

 Credits.
 This page was last revised on November 26, 2019.
-This page originally submitted on June 29, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 35 times since then.
+It was originally submitted on June 29, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 94 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on June 29, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
 4. submitted on July 3, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.